The Edward H. Schmidt School of Professional Sales

 • Practice your opening

-• Review and choose conversation starters for the opening networking lunch
+• Review and choose conversation starters for the opening networking brunch

 • Select an appropriate business professional outfit and make sure it is clean and tidy